rpili/mediapipe-face-mesh-lip-art/README.md

 ## Description

-A word reading task paradigm built in jsPsych with lip articulation tracking through mediapipe FaceMesh.
-The purpose is to allow researchers to quickly deploy word reading tasks online and collect auditory and articulatory measures.
+A word reading task paradigm built in jsPsych with lip articulation tracking through MediaPipe's FaceMesh.
+The purpose of this repository is to allow researchers to quickly deploy word reading tasks online and collect auditory and articulatory measures.

 ## Contents